-What I do know is that after a hard fought concession that meets the minimum requirements for me to take a job, I feel dejected, used, grimy and totally drained.
+What I do know is that after a hard-fought concession that meets the minimum requirements for me to take a job, I feel dejected, used, grimy and totally drained.
 The exact opposite of where I need to be if I am to give the client what they paid for, or more.
-At home after negotiating this kind of contract, I always feel like I should’t have taken the job because I am mad as hell.
-There usually isn’t any reason for me to be mad, but I usually am.
+At home after negotiating this kind of contract, I always feel like I shouldn't have taken the job because I am mad as hell.
+There usually isn't any reason for me to be mad, but I typically am.
 Mostly because I feel that if the business really liked my work, why did they have to say that it costs too much?
-It’s a pretty dumb way to look at it but it’s just another one of the emotions tearing at me on the inside.
-To look at it from the outside I actually won.
-I got the contract and I am going to get paid for my artistic work.
-Unfortunately, it takes a lot of soul searching for me to get over that hump and into the right mind set to deliver the best I can, if at all.
+It's a pretty dumb way to look at it, but it's just another one of the emotions tearing at me on the inside.
+To look at it from the outside, I actually won.
+I got the contract, and I am going to get paid for my artistic work.
+Unfortunately, it takes a lot of soul searching for me to get over that hump and into the right mindset to deliver the best I can, if at all.
 I am sure most artists feel the same way about it too.
-It’s also one of many reasons why artists tend to fall deep into despair and overflow with self doubt right before they quit for good and become a hermit.
+It's also one of many reasons why artists tend to fall deep into despair and overflow with self-doubt right before they quit for good and become a hermit.
 Even though they should revel in the fact that someone actually wants to pay them for their art.

-Speaking to artists and freelancers out there, I have a couple of good tips that will help.
-To the business folk I have some great tips on how to talk and work with someone who is truly creative.
+Speaking to artists and freelancers out there, I have a couple of useful tips that will help.
+To the business folk, I have some great tips on how to talk and work with someone who is genuinely creative.

 To the artists: You have to defend your business.
 That's what the guy or gal across the table or on the other end of the phone are doing.
 It's nothing personal, they actually value your work as well as you.